kennedyengineering/digital_hydrant/README.md

 - it is necessary and a good precaution to add the Sqlite connection commit command to avoid the upload function from returning no matches when quereying the database
 - project structure has been reorganized!
 Each collector is a directory containing atleast main.py and config.yml.
 Scheduler will automatically find the collectors and execute them according to their configuration file.
 - collector.py handles to repetitive code, and easily standardizes interfacing to the Digital Hydrant system.
 It automatically creates SQL tables based on input data, handles uploading, and logging.
+- see dhcp collector for a template, removed collector_template directory